Webinar

 Key takeaways

-• Most S&P 500 companies are reporting second quarter earnings growth.
+• Most S&P 500 companies have reported third quarter earnings.

 Chart depicts actual and projected quarterly earnings for S&P 500 companies Q1 2022 through Q3 2025.